 You can access the application portal here.
 (Note that you can switch to the English version by clicking the Union Jack in the top left corner of the page.)
 Start by selecting “Application” and reading the Welcome page that appears.
 As you will see, you have to create a user account as a first step in order to submit an application.
 This will allow you to interrupt the application process and to resume it later without having to re-enter data.

 Note that all documents that are requested in the process are to be submitted online via the application portal.
 Only after admission will the university ask you to send (copies of) documents by mail (or submit them in person).
-Any documents that you send earlier cannot be processed and therefore will be discarded.
-(Successful applicants will learn about their admission by the end of April.)
+Any documents that you send earlier cannot be processed and will be discarded.

-If you run into difficulties use the Student Office’s hotline or the email address (applyprotect me ?!vw.uni-bremenprotect me ?!.de) that are mentioned on the Welcome page.
-Alternatively, you can turn to: mairprotect me ?!uni-bremenprotect me ?!.de.
+If you run into difficulties when trying to submit your application use the Student Office’s hotline that is mentioned on the Welcome page or contact its staff via masterprotect me ?!uni-bremenprotect me ?!.de.
+Alternatively, you can turn to mairprotect me ?!uni-bremenprotect me ?!.de.
 While the former address (and telephone number) is likely to be most helpful if you encounter technical issues or you are uncertain about how to respond to a given question adequately, the latter address should be most helpful if you seek advice about the interpretation of admission requirements (see below).
-Note also that the Welcome page provides you with access to a list of “Admission FAQ” you may consult as a first line of defense should any difficulties arise.
+Note also that the Welcome page provides you with access to a list of “Admission FAQ”, which may include the solution to your problem.

 Mind the following “stumbling blocks”: